Oudenburg

-There was a Roman Castellum on this location, built in the 4th century, whose outline is still visible in the city's streetplan.
+Oudenburg is situated on the location of a Roman castellum built in the 4th century, whose outline is still visible in the city's streetplan.
 Some of the stones of the former walls were later used in the construction of the abbey.
 The former abbey of St. Peter at Oudenburg, founded by Arnold of Soissons, was destroyed during the French Revolution.